AGREEMENT BY AND BETWEEN

 B. In each instance of dismissal or suspension, the EMUA shall promptly notify the Union in writing of the action taken.
 A disciplinary offense shall be removed from the employee's record after two (2) years of the date of the offense, and may be used for no purpose other than for purposes of termination.

 C. In the event that an employee has his driving privileges in New Jersey suspended or revoked, the EMUA shall protect the employment and seniority of the employee for a period of seven (7) months unless the employee has a CDL.
 The EMUA retains the right, however, to require the employee to take an unpaid leave of absence for the period of suspension or revocation if, in the EMUA's discretion, it is not feasible to permit the employee to continue to work.
-The EMUA may, at its discretion, revoke any additional pay received for possessing a CDL and any additional endorsements until the employee’s CDL privileges are restored.
+If after the period of suspension or revocation, the employee’s passenger driving privileges are restored but the employees Commercial Driving Privileges remain suspended or revoked, the EMUA, at its discretion, shall reduce the employee’s rate of pay to A rate until the employee’s Commercial Driving Privileges are restored.
 In the event that an employee’s driving privileges, passenger or Commercial, are suspended or revoked for a conviction of any law, statute, ordinance or regulation related to the laws prohibiting driving while under the influence of intoxicating liquor or drugs, the benefits provided under this section will be limited to the employee’s first conviction.
 Suspensions or revocations related to any subsequent conviction will result in termination.

 A. It is recognized that the need for continued and uninterrupted operation of the water and sewer system is of paramount importance to the citizens of the community and that there should be no interference with such operations.
 Since the parties are establishing a comprehensive grievance procedure under which unresolved disputes may be settled, the parties have removed the basic cause of work interruptions during the period of this Agreement.